Chart Color Schemes

 Horsham has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Horsham as of Feb 2026 is around 15,785.
-This reflects an increase of 651 people (4.3%) since the 2021 Census, which reported a population of 15,134 people.
-The change is inferred from the resident population of 15,125 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 223 validated new addresses since the Census date.
-This level of population equates to a density ratio of 662 persons per square kilometer.
-Horsham's 4.3% growth since the 2021 census exceeded that of the SA3 area (1.0%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 64.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the suburb of Horsham's estimated population is around 15,785 as of Feb 2026.
+This reflects an increase of 651 people since the 2021 Census, which reported a population of 15,134.
+The change is inferred from AreaSearch's estimate of resident population at 15,125 following examination of ABS ERP data released in June 2024 and an additional 223 validated new addresses since the Census date.
+Horsham's population equates to a density ratio of 662 persons per square kilometer.
+The suburb's growth of 4.3% since the 2021 census exceeded that of its SA3 area (1.0%) and SA4 region, marking it as a growth leader in the region.
+Overseas migration contributed approximately 64.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median population growth of locations outside of capital cities is projected.
-The suburb is expected to grow by 2,620 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.5% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, above median growth is projected for locations outside capital cities.
+The suburb of Horsham is expected to grow by 2,617 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.4% in total over the 17 years.

 Frequently Asked Questions - Population